Thai protesters rally against PM ahead of Senate vote

-Waving flags and blowing whistles, protesters marched from Lumpini Park in the business district of Bangkok, where protesters retreated to earlier this month, toward the city’s old quarter after a brief hiatus in anti-government rallies.
+Waving flags and blowing whistles, protesters marched from Lumpini Park in the business district of Bangkok, where protesters retreated to earlier this month, toward the city’s old quarter.

-“The rally has been largely peaceful and very disciplined.
-Protesters are now heading back to their base in the park after a series of symbolic ceremonies,” Paradorn Pattanathabutr, a security adviser to the prime minister, told Reuters.
+“There are enough protesters to cause traffic headaches but there are less participants than at past rallies,” Paradorn Pattanathabutr, a security adviser to the prime minister, told Reuters.

-“We expected the crowd to be around 50,000-strong but the number of protesters doesn’t look like it will exceed 30,000.”

-A grenade exploded as protesters passed the Foreign Ministry offices, but no one was hurt, police said.
-It was unclear who was responsible for the attack.
+“We think the crowd will swell to 50,000 people.
+Protesters are still trickling in from outside the capital and we have 8,000 police on standby if violence takes place but, overall, we’re not expecting anything to happen.”

 Thailand has been in crisis since former premier Thaksin Shinawatra, Yingluck’s brother, was ousted in a 2006 coup.
 The conflict broadly pits the Bangkok-based middle class and royalist establishment against the mostly poorer, rural supporters of the Shinawatras.